 Once you have prioritized your spending around the most important items, and with your budget in mind, it would help to create a vision board.
 Some mediums which could easily help you find the right inspiration would be apps like Instagram, Pinterest or wedding-related blogs.
 These will help you with wedding planning ideas, get a better vision of your chosen theme, also even help you find the right vendors for each item.

 While you might be great at planning events and celebrations, you will get a lot more done and quicker if you involve your partner in the process.
-Remember that this event is for the both of you, and involving him/her in decision making and even the wedding planning will be great for your relationship and might even be more fun than if you go it alone.
+Remember that this event is for both of you, and involving him/her in decision-making and even the wedding planning will be great for your relationship and might even be more fun than if you go it alone.

 After you have decided on your budget and the important items that need to be tackled, it would also be helpful to create a wedding checklist that covers all of the nitty-gritty of each of these items.